jasmin-palmer/jasmin-palmer.github.io/_posts/2019-08-13-In-vivo-photoacoustic-imaging-of-major-blood-vessels-in-the-pancreas-and-liver-during-surgery.md

 ---
 title: "In vivo photoacoustic imaging of major blood vessels in the pancreas and liver during surgery"
 header:
-  image: assets/images/EvieGrad2.jpg
+  overlay_color: "#8d64a3"
   caption: "Photo credit: ..."
 tags:
   - table of contents
 toc: true
-toc_label: "Unique Title"
+toc_label: "Table of Contents"
 toc_icon: "heart"
 ---